Army officer candidate on a field exercise during 12-week OCS training

 Immediately after commissioning, nearly every new officer proceeds to a follow-on school tailored to their career field.
 For the Army, this next phase is called the Basic Officer Leader Course (BOLC).
 This isn't one course, but a series of schools where officers learn the technical and tactical skills for their specific branch.
 A future pilot goes to flight school, while a logistics officer learns how to manage supply chains in a combat zone.
 Each branch has its own version of this essential, job-specific training.

-This follow-on training significantly adds to your initial time commitment.
-For example, a U.S. Army officer will complete 12 weeks of OCS and then immediately attend BOLC, which can last anywhere from four to sixteen months depending on the complexity of their job.
-What starts as a three-month program quickly becomes a commitment of a year or more before you even arrive at your first real assignment.
-This entire pipeline, from OCS to the end of follow-on training, is what truly forges a civilian into a fully qualified military leader.
+This follow-on training significantly adds to your total time commitment.
+A U.S. Army officer, for example, completes 12 weeks of OCS and then immediately attends BOLC, which can run anywhere from four to sixteen months depending on the complexity of their job.
+So while OCS length itself is measured in weeks, the full pipeline, from OCS through the end of follow-on training, quickly becomes a commitment of a year or more before you ever reach your first real assignment.
+That entire pipeline is what truly forges a civilian into a fully qualified military leader.

 Your Next Steps: How to Prepare and Make a Decision